Chuhao-Li/bacphy/README.md

 ### more infomation:

-New feature of v0.2
+New feature of v0.3
-- Easier installing and running
-- More marker genes
-- No need of annotation file
+- you can use protein to build tree by --use_protein parameter.
+- you can stop the program before the tree building step by --align_only parameter.

 To do list:
 - Raise warning or error if the sequence quality is low.